Adversarial Attack and Defense on Point Sets

-\emph{Adversarial sample} was first formalized by Szegedy \etal \cite{originalAdversarial}.
-Conceptually, an adversarial sample $X_a$ is generated by deliberately perturbing a natural sample $X$, which misleads model $f$ to output incorrectly.
-We focus on untargeted attack in this study; In other words, for some distance metric $\mathcal{D}$ and constrain $\epsilon \in \mathbb{R}$,
+\emph{Adversarial \tifs{example}} was first formalized by Szegedy et al. \cite{originalAdversarial}.
+Conceptually, an adversarial \tifs{example} $X_a$ is generated by deliberately perturbing a \tifs{benign sample} $X$, which misleads model $f$ to output incorrectly.
+We focus on untargeted attack in this study; In other words, for some distance metric $\mathcal{D}$ and constrain $\epsilon \in \mathbb{R}$, \tifs{